Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Chinese fan palm is a cold hardy decorative tree

-The Chinese fan palm is a beautiful tall palm tree that is ideal for ornamental gardens in Florida.
+The Chinese fan palm is a tall, beautiful palm tree that can reach up to 50 ft.
+(15 m) in height.
+It is an ideal tree for ornamental gardens in Florida.
 These hardy palms thrive in all parts of Florida.
-Their identifying feature is the drooping fan leaves that create a fountain-like look.
-The tall, straight trunks and spreading crown grow up 50 ft.
-(15 m) tall.
+They are characterized by drooping green fan leaves that create a distinctive fountain-like appearance.

 Chinese fan palms are cold hardy to 20°F (-12°C) and are suitable for zones 9 through 11.